-All applicants will receive an email notifying them of the selection process outcome.
-The email will also contain information on how an individual can receive feedback from the panel on their application package.
-If you have been unsuccessful in this process, we strongly encourage you to obtain feedback from the Contact Person referred in your email.
-This feedback could help you improve your application, so you are more competitive in future job opportunities or provide you with some direction on other career development opportunities.
-So, we encourage you to call the contact person as soon as you receive your email.
+If you have been unsuccessful in this process, we strongly encourage you to obtain feedback from the selection panel.
+This feedback could help you improve your application so you are more competitive in future job opportunities or provide you with some direction on other career development opportunities.
+So, we encourage you to telephone the contact person as soon as you receive your email.